A4Bio/ADesigner/README.md

 # Cross-Gate MLP with Protein Complex Invariant Embedding is A One-Shot Antibody Designer

-This repository contains the code for the paper "Boosting the Power of Small Multimodal Reasoning Models to Match Larger Models with Self-Consistency Training".
-Our work focuses on enhancing the capabilities of smaller multimodal reasoning models to achieve performance comparable to larger models.
+This repository contains the code for the paper "Cross-Gate MLP with Protein Complex Invariant Embedding is A One-Shot Antibody Designer".
+Our work focuses on AI + antibody CDR region design.

 ## Abstract